 There are a few key differences between boreout vs burnout that can affect your productivity.

-- Second, boreout is more likely to result from prolonged exposure to stress.
+- Second, boreout syndrome is more likely to result from prolonged exposure to stress.
 This stress could be due to being under-challenged at work or just having to work on a repetitive task over and over again.
-Such employees could nurture the feeling that there is very little opportunity of experiencing variety in their work.
+Such employees could nurture the feeling that there is very little opportunity to experience variety in their work.
 Burnout, on the other hand, can be the result of any amount of stress.

 So, if you're feeling overwhelmed and suffocated at work, it's important to take a step back and assess your situation.

 If you're feeling emotionally drained, it's time to take some time off to replenish your energy.
 Either way, it's important to seek out help if you're feeling like you're on the brink of burnout or boreout.

 How to deal with boreout?

 When you find yourself feeling bored at the office, you may be experiencing boreout.

 Boreout is a common feeling of being drained and exhausted after being surrounded by similar people and doing the same thing over and over again.